- P256K

 Warning

 A SecureNonce is ~Copyable by design.
-Using the same secret nonce in two different signing sessions leaks the signing key.
-The type system prevents accidental reuse.
+Reusing one across two signing sessions leaks the long-term private key.
+The type system surfaces accidental reuse as a compile-time error.

 let aggregateNonce = try P256K.MuSig.Nonce(aggregating: [